-Children/youth: Possession, consumption, or being under the influence of alcohol and/or drugs is illegal and will be dealt with accordingly by CYS staff and/or referred to the Military Police.
+Children/Youth: Possession, consumption, or being under the influence of alcohol and/or drugs is illegal and will be dealt with accordingly by CYS staff and/or referred to the Military Police.
 Smoking and the use of tobacco in any form (including vaping and e-cigarettes) are prohibited in CYS facilities or on CYS property.

-Video Surveillance System: All CYS program facilities utilize a comprehensive Video Surveillance System (VSS).
-The VSS is designed to deter and reduce the risk of child abuse/neglect in CYS facilities, protect staff from unwarranted allegations of child abuse, provide Families with "peace of mind" and support CYS management staff in the exercise of program oversight and staff training.
+Closed Circuit Television (CCTV) System: All CYS program facilities utilize a comprehensive Closed Circuit Television System).
+The CCTV is designed to deter and reduce the risk of child abuse/neglect in CYS facilities, protect staff from unwarranted allegations of child abuse, provide Families with peace of mind and support CYS management staff in the exercise of program oversight and staff training.

 The cameras record classroom/activity areas in both the interior and exterior of the buildings.
-Patrons may only watch the live feed of classroom/activity areas on the Parental Viewing Monitor (PVM) in the lobby of each facility.
+Patrons may watch the live feed of classroom/activity areas on the Parental Viewing Monitor (PVM) in the lobby of each facility.
 The PVM consists of a monitor displaying real time video from selected cameras.
-The selection and organization of the cameras is fixed and not adjustable by patrons.
-Concerned patrons may request to review the live feed with the facility/program Director, who must get approval from the CYS Coordinator (the CYS Coordinator will consult with SJA/Legal).
-If authorized by SJA/Legal and the CYS Coordinator, the patron and Director may view the live feed in the privacy of the Director's office.
-The Director can switch the rotating view to a single classroom so the patron can better observe their child on the live feed.
+Front desk staff are available to temporarily adjust the selection and organization of the cameras to enable a parent to view their child's classroom.
+Concerned patrons may review recordings in the privacy of the Director's Office on the Administrator Workstation (AWS).

 Due to confidentiality reasons, recordings are not authorized to be released to patrons.
-No one is entitled to copies of VSS recording(s).
+No one is entitled to copies of CCTV recording(s).
 Requests for copies can be made using Freedom of Information Act (FOIA) procedures through the garrison FOIA office/officer.
-Images recorded on the CYS VSS may not be released to parents/legal guardians to take home for review without FOIA approval.
+Images recorded on the CYS CCTV may not be released to parents/legal guardians to take home for review without FOIA approval.
 Recordings are released only to authorized personnel such as the Military Police, Criminal Investigation Division, Social Work Services, Family Advocacy Program staff and Child Protective Services for official business.